U.S. Tariff Policy FAQ

 EIN (For corporate recipients, when the product value is under $2500, EIN is not mandatory, still we recommend you to provide it in address book as this could help expedite import clearance.
 When the product value is above $2500, EIN is mandatory according to Express Companies' requirement)

-For B2C shipments (destined to individual customers), FedEx mandates the use of DDP (Delivered Duty Paid) services.
+For B2C shipments (destined to individual customers), FedEx requires the use of DDP (Delivered Duty Paid) services.
 As a result, JLC will pre-collect import taxes/duties for such shipments.

 FedEx Return Policy: